Easy Grandma’s Potato Salad Recipe

 - Salt

-- Pepper
+- Black Pepper

 - Paprika

-How To Make Grandma’s Potato Salad:
+How To Make Potato Salad With Pickles

 Stab each potato with a fork to puncture it.
 You stab the potato so it doesn’t explode while it is boiling in the pot of water.

 Remove the potatoes from the water and allow them to cool off.
+They are easiest to remove with tongs.

 Set aside one of the eggs for the top of the salad garnishment.